royalapplications/docs/src/r2023/royalts/reference/connections/terminal-putty.md

 The SSH-2 protocol does allow changes of username, in principle, but does not make it mandatory for SSH-2 servers to accept them.
 If you know your server can cope with it, you can enable this option.

+### Credentials

+#### Certificate to use with the private key

+OpenSSH certificate to use with the private key specified on the credentials page.

+#### Plugin command to run

+Enter the full command line for the authentication plugin to run.

 ### GSSAPI

 #### Attempt GSSAPI Authentication (SSH-2)